 James “Jim” A. Faist is a recognized expert in advanced sensors, weapons, and electronic warfare for space, air, and ground capabilities, with an extensive and distinguished career in industry and government in national defense.
 He has been recognized through progressive responsibilities and experience in military operations, advanced technologies, system development, engineering leadership, and program management.
-Jim is a member of the Board of Directors of Trident Systems, Inc. and a Member of the Advisory Board at Stratolaunch Systems, Inc. He received the Exceptional Public Service award from the Office of Secretary of Defense in 2021.
+Jim is a member of the Board of Directors of Trident Systems Inc., Rapid Flight Inc. and Stratolaunch Systems, Inc. He received the Exceptional Public Service award from the Office of Secretary of Defense in 2021.

-Jim is currently the Vice President, Chief Technology Officer for Lucent Government Solutions (LGS) Labs (TIL) part of CACI International leading the development of advanced 5G, artificial intelligence (AI), electronic warfare, cyber, and communications technologies in support of future intelligence, surveillance, and reconnaissance (ISR) capabilities for the Intelligence Community (IC) and the Department of Defense (DOD).
+Jim retired in 2022 as the Vice President, Chief Technology Officer for Lucent Government Solutions (LGS) Labs part of CACI International leading the development of advanced 5G, artificial intelligence (AI), electronic warfare, cyber, and communications technologies in support of future intelligence, surveillance, and reconnaissance (ISR) capabilities for the Intelligence Community (IC) and the Department of Defense (DOD).

-Previous to his appointment at the Department of Defense, Jim was chief engineer for the Northrop Grumman and Harris Corporations.
+Previous to his appointment at the Department of Defense, Jim was chief engineer for the Northrop Grumman and Harris Corporations advanced technology developments.
 He held senior executive positions at Schafer Corporation, Trident Systems Incorporated, and System Planning Corporation.
 Prior to his work in the industry, he served in the United States Air Force as a Weapons Systems Officer and an Electronic Warfare Officer in the F-4D/E Phantom II fighter aircraft.

 Jim earned a Bachelor of Science with honors in Electrical Engineering from the Virginia Military Institute in Lexington, Virginia, and a Master of Science in Electrical Engineering from Cornell University in Ithaca, New York, with emphasis on microwave and power systems.
 During his career he received numerous performance awards and honors from the U.S. Air Force, academia, and industry and is a recognized speaker in his field.